mat-docs/ATLAS.Site/docs/developer-resources/atlas/display-api/index.md

     However, as ATLAS continues to be developed, we reserve the right to change the internal APIs as we see fit without regard for backwards compatibility, There is a high chance that future releases of ATLAS will become incompatible with custom display plugins that use internal APIs, with the most likely consequence being crashes on startup.

-    Before calling internal APIs, please contact McLaren Applied for advice, whereby alternative APIs may be recommended, or future enhancements to the Display API will be considered.
+    Before calling internal APIs, please contact Motion Applied for advice, whereby alternative APIs may be recommended, or future enhancements to the Display API will be considered.

 ## Display API Features